iReady Reading

 • Utilize the personalized instruction and practice materials provided by iReady based on previous diagnostic results.

-• Supplementing learning by providing additional reading materials and activities that align with their child's learning path.
+• Supplementing learning by providing additional reading materials and reading comprehension exercises that align with their child's learning path.

 Boost Your Child's Performance with Our iReady Test Prep Packs!